Navigation auf uzh.ch

 COLD

-The joint project COLD (Competencies of school teachers and adult educators in teaching German as a second language in linguistically diverse classrooms) is headed by the German Institute for Adult Education (DIE).
-The project is funded within the framework of the Cooperative Excellence Programme with funds from the Leibniz Competition 2019.
+The COLD (competencies of schoolteachers and adult educators in teaching German as a second language in linguistically diverse classrooms) collaborative project was led by the German Institute for Adult Education (DIE).
+The project was funded as part of the Cooperative Excellence Programme with funds from the Leibniz Competition 2019.

-The content of the project is the assessment of the professional competences of teachers in schools and adult education in teaching German as a second language in linguistically heterogeneous learning groups.
-It also addresses the challenges in teaching and didactics that have arisen across educational sectors as a result of the immigration of children, young people and adults.
-The addressed research interests are examined in a real teaching context with teachers in integration courses and preparation classes.
+The aim of the project was the assessment of the professional skills of teachers who teach German as a second language in linguistically heterogeneous learning groups in both schools and adult education classes.
+It also addressed the professional challenges that have arisen across educational sectors because of the immigration of children, young people, and adults.
+The research topics were examined in a real teaching context using teachers in integration courses and preparation classes.

 Further information can be found under COLD and in the press release (PDF, 195 KB).